An analytic generalization of the Catalan numbers and its integral representation: Potential directions to further study

 where the rising factorial $(z)_n$ is defined~\cite{CDM-68111.tex, Note-Elem-UPB-Qi-Zhang-Li.tex} by

 which is also known as the Pochhammer symbol or shifted factorial in the theory of special functions~\cite{NIST-HB-2010, Temme-96-book}.
-This means that the second Catalan--Qi function $\mathcal{C}(a,b;z)$ is a completely monotonic function with respect to $b\in(0,\infty)$.
-Utilizing complete monotonicity~\cite{AIMS-Math-2019595.tex, Qi-Agar-Surv-JIA.tex, Schilling-Song-Vondracek-2nd}, we can derive many new analytic properties of the second Catalan--Qi function $\mathcal{C}(a,b;z)$.
+This means that generalized Catalan function of the second kind $\mathcal{C}(a,b;z)$ is a completely monotonic function~\cite{Qi-Agar-Surv-JIA.tex, Schilling-Song-Vondracek-2nd, widder} with respect to $b\in(0,\infty)$.
+Utilizing complete monotonicity~\cite{AIMS-Math-2019595.tex, Schilling-Song-Vondracek-2nd, widder}, we can derive many new analytic properties of generalized Catalan function of the second kind $\mathcal{C}(a,b;z)$.

-In a word, employing the integral representation~\eqref{C-n-a-b(x)=CQ-Eq}, we believe that we can discover some new properties of the second Catalan--Qi function $\mathcal{C}(a,b;z)$, of the Catalan--Qi numbers of the second kind $\mathcal{C}_n(a,b)$, and the Catalan numbers $C_n$.
+In a word, employing the integral representation~\eqref{C-n-a-b(x)=CQ-Eq}, we believe that we can discover some new properties of generalized Catalan function of the second kind $\mathcal{C}(a,b;z)$, of generalized Catalan numbers of the second kind $\mathcal{C}_n(a,b)$, and the Catalan numbers $C_n$.
 For the sake of length limit of this paper, we would not like to further study in details.